rdmtc/node-red-contrib-sun-position/blind_control.md

 ### Node Output

+In then enhanced option are configurable if the node has one single (default) or two outputs.

 An output can be triggered by an incoming message or by an expiring timeout from an override.
-If the trigger is a incoming message, the incoming message will be forwarded to the output with the following changes:
+If the trigger is a incoming message, the incoming message will be forwarded to the first output if the blind position has changed.

+The incoming message is changed as following:
 - `msg.topic` if a topic is defined this topic will be used, otherwise no change of the topic from the incoming message
 - `msg.payload` the payload will be set to the new blind level (numeric value)

+If the output is set to single, an object property `msg.blindCtrl` will be attached to the message and forwarded to the first output.
+If the node is configured with two outputs this object is set as the `msg.payload` property of the message that is send to the second output.
+The difference is also, that the second output will give this object every time a recalculation will is triggered, where the first output only send a message on blind position change.

-- `msg.blindCtrl` a object will be added with the following properties:
+- `blindCtrl` a object will be added add as `msg.blindCtrl` property on single output mode or send as `msg.payload` on slit output mode with the following properties:
-  - `msg.blindCtrl.reason` object for the reason of the current blind position
+  - `blindCtrl.reason` object for the reason of the current blind position
-    - `msg.blindCtrl.reason.code` a number representing the reason for the blind position.
+    - `blindCtrl.reason.code` a number representing the reason for the blind position.
 The possible codes are
       - **1** - defined default blind position, because no other rule/condition/behavior
       - **2** - manual override
       - **3** - manual override - expiring